-Safe Haven (formerly Virtus)
+Virtus (Formerly Safe Haven)

 All employees and volunteers must complete the new online safe environment curriculum mandated by the Diocese of Charleston.
-No participation as a volunteer at the school or church (coaching) can be done until Safe Haven and the other required elements mandated by the Office of Child Protection Services have been completed.
+No participation as a volunteer at the school or church (coaching) can be done until Virtus and the other required elements mandated by the Office of Child Protection Services have been completed.
 Go to http://charleston.CMGconnect.org, follow the instructions, complete the training, download and print your certificate upon completion.
 The certificate is to be brought to school or emailed to mtesta@scbss.org